essence-groove/responsive-webpage-template/homepage-app/unofficial-fan-videogame-baseball-club-main/README.md

 * **Location-Aware Environmentalism:** Leverages geographical data to provide more nuanced and meaningful environmental notes in the schedule report, particularly for fan travel during Regional Games.

-* **Modular C++ Core:** Built with a clean separation of concerns, separating data structures (players, teams, geography) from the advanced scheduling logic.
+* **Hierarchical Modular Architecture:** The project is structured with a clear, hierarchical dependency flow, where the scheduling logic is a child of the data module it depends on.

 * **CMake Build System:** Uses a modern CMake configuration (C++23 standard) for robust and scalable builds.